 - In preparation for the cold winter months, the female worker bees often kick out the male drone bees.

 - There can only be one active queen in each hive at a time.
 If another queen is born, the older queens may leave with some bees and find another hive.
-This is can lead to a swarm.
+This can lead to a swarm.
 Overpopulation inside a hive can also lead to a queen leaving for a another home.
 This is how I obtained the second hive.
 I collected a swarm and placed it in the hive box.

 - How does a larva become another queen, rather than a worker bee or drone?
 All larva get special food called royal jelly.
 Worker bee larva are fed honey and pollen as well, but worker bees actually create a new queen by adding more royal jelly in a cell and no pollen or honey (Read more here)